NHI Drug Price Reform in Fiscal 2022

 Chairman: Yasushi Okada

-From the perspective of contributing to the improvement of healthcare quality and economic growth by promoting innovation, the Pharmaceutical Manufacturers Association of Japan (PMAJ) has expressed its opinions at the discussions on the NHI drug price system mainly at the Central Social Insurance Medical Council (hereafter referred to as Chuikyo).
+From the perspective of contributing to the improvement of the quality of medical care and economic growth by promoting innovation, the JPMA has expressed its opinions at the discussions on the NHI drug price system, mainly at the Central Social Insurance Medical Council (hereafter referred to as Chuikyo).

 We believe that the "Framework for FY2022 NHI Drug Price System Reform" approved by the Chuikyo has made certain improvements to the rules based on the "Perspective of Evaluation of Innovation in Innovative Drugs" described in the "Basic Policies for Economic and Fiscal Management and Reform 2021" (approved by the Cabinet on June 18, 2021).
 We believe that the study to establish a system to maintain appropriate NHI price levels for new drugs should continue, and that it is important for the policy-making process to be fully based on careful and transparent discussions at the Chuikyo.
-Based on the above, I would like to share my thoughts on the following major issues.
-1.
+Based on this, I would like to express my impressions on the following major issues.

 1) Evaluation of innovation after NHI drug price listing

 With regard to the additional payment for promotion of new drug creation and resolution of off-label drug use, "evaluation of additional indications" has been added to the product requirements, and certain improvements have been made as a mechanism to promote innovation.
-On the other hand, we believe that there are other values that cannot be captured at the time of NHI drug price listing, such as products whose usefulness that could not be confirmed at the time of NHI drug price listing was recognized through post-marketing evidence, etc. Therefore, we believe it is necessary to continue to examine this issue.
+On the other hand, we believe that there are other values that cannot be captured at the time of NHI drug price listing, such as items whose usefulness that could not be confirmed at the time of NHI drug price listing was recognized through post-marketing evidence, etc. Therefore, we believe it is necessary to continue to review the system.

 (2) Treatment of Similar Products Subject to Market Expansion and Re-calculation